clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 connecting of the dots to draw a picture of what you've already decided should be there in that part of the sky. ( See [The Constellations Don't Look Like What They're Named](constel.htm))

-In January it is traditional in church to start reading through one of the Gospels depicting the life of Jesus.
+In January, it is traditional in church to start reading through one of the Gospels depicting the life of Jesus.
 The Jesus story always begins with Jesus visiting John the Baptist, who baptizes with water. ([Mark 1:1-13](http://www.biblegateway.com/bible?passage=Mark+1:1-13) ; [Matthew 3](http://www.biblegateway.com/bible?passage=Matthew+3)